samfcmc/ist-dissertation-latex-template/README.md

 # ist-dissertation-latex-template
 Master dissertation Latex template for [Instituto Superior Técnico](http://tecnico.ulisboa.pt/) (Portugal).
-If you are a student in IST and you want to write your dissertation using Latex this can be a good starting point.
+If you are a student in IST and you want to write your dissertation using Latex, this can be a good starting point.
 This template tries to follow this school's specification that you can get here:
 * [Dissertation guidelines](http://da.tecnico.ulisboa.pt/files/sites/33/guia-preparacao-dissertacao-13_14_2.pdf)

-I cannot garantee you that this template is 100% right.
+I cannot guarantee you that this template is 100% right.
 I recommend that you talk to your advisors to check it first.
-I am not responsible for something going wrong if you choose to use this template.
+I am not responsible for something going wrong, if you choose to use this template.

 Focus on your thesis and not on the template.

 ## Requirements:
 * Latex: This will depend on your Operating System.
 You have to check how to install all Latex packages for your OS.
 * Any text editor (I use [Atom](https://atom.io/))
-* Latex plugins for your text editor (This is optional but it will make your life easier).
+* Latex plugins for your text editor (this is optional, but it will make your life easier).
 I use the following ones for Atom:
   * [language-latex](https://atom.io/packages/language-latex)
   * [latex](https://atom.io/packages/latex)
   * [latexer](https://atom.io/packages/latexer)

 ## Usage
-To use this template you can just simply fork this repo and start working on it.
+To use this template, you can simply fork this repo and start working on it.

-If you don't want to fork you can download a zip of the repo.
+If you don't want to fork, you can download a zip of the repo.

-Once you have a copy of this repo you can start creating sections, adding bibliography, etc.
+Once you have a copy of this repo, you can start creating sections, add a bibliography, etc.

 ### Create a new section
-To create a new section you first need to create a file in ```sections``` folder.
-The easiest way to do this is to create a copy of ```sections/new_section_template.tex``` file:
+To create a new section, you first need to create a file in ```sections``` folder.
+The easiest way to do this, is to create a copy of ```sections/new_section_template.tex``` file:
 ```
 $ cp sections/new_section_template.tex sections/mysection.tex
 ```

-In the new file change the section's title and label.
+In the new file, change the section's title and label.

 Now you just need to include this new section in the main file.
-Open ```disseration.tex``` file and below a comment ```% Sections``` include your section where it makes sense to you
+Open ```dissertation.tex``` file and, below a comment ```% Sections```, include your section wherever it makes sense to you.
 ```latex
 % Sections
 ...